autonomio/talos/README.md

 TL;DR

-Talos radically transforms ordinary TensorFlow (tf.keras) and PyTorch workflows without taking away.
+Talos radically transforms ordinary Keras, TensorFlow (tf.keras), and PyTorch workflows without taking away.

-  - works with ANY TensorFlow (tf.keras) or PyTorch model
+  - works with ANY Keras, TensorFlow (tf.keras) or PyTorch model
   - takes minutes to implement
   - no new syntax to learn
   - adds zero new overhead to your workflow